Although I travel to Playa del Carmen often and stay a few weeks at a time, none of my family has ever been.

 I met Emily years ago while traveling with journalists taking a food tour in Cozumel.
 I saw that even the touristy island had so much to offer.

-We also went to one of the best markets for local ingredients where Xantal shared the different kinds of dried peppers and other local fruit and vegetables.
+We also went to one of the best markets for local ingredients where Xantal shared the different kinds of dried peppers and other local tropical fruits and vegetables.

 Playa del Carmen Dining Experience